joker-fightclub/katzenjammer-app-landing-page/_pages/about.md

 ## About Katzenjammer Games Ltd.
-Katzenjammer Games is an indie game studio that seeks to combine the social interaction of tabletop cards games with Augmented Reality to create new unique social experiences for our users.
+We are an indie game studio that seeks to combine the social interaction of tabletop cards games with Augmented Reality to create new unique social experiences for our users.
+We are bridging the gap between physical media and emerging technology to maximize fun.

 The company’s sole project (for now…) is its card game of the same namesake: **Katzenjammer!**

-The idea for this project sprung up from the initial pandemic lockdowns in March 2020, during which the Katzenjammer team spent its free time learning to develop AR and mobile apps.

 **Please note:** This project is in early development and there will be much more information available soon!